-Not only did I have students from Grade 1 to 12 in the class but 4 kids of the same grade would be at 4 different levels as an example, I had four 2nd graders…
+Not only did I have students from Grades 1 to 12 in the class but 4 kids of the same grade would be at 4 different levels as an example, I had four 2nd graders.

 One was born and brought up in the US to American parents (the predominant language being English).

-Another was born and brought up in America to Hispanic parents ( predominant language being Spanish with knowledge of English).
+Another was born and brought up in America to Hispanic parents (the predominant language being Spanish with knowledge of English).

-The third was a smart 7 years old born in Mexico to Mexican parents but able to follow instructions in English.
+The third was a smart 7-year-old born in Mexico to Mexican parents but able to follow instructions in English.

 The 4th was just a few weeks old in the US.
-Knowledge of English was zilch.
+My knowledge of English was zilch.
 And all of them had to do the lessons by themselves.
 This is where my special ed came in useful.
 I made IEPs ( Individual Educational Programs) for the ones who were different.

 Take a moment here to take in the load of work I had every day.
 (I’m proud here, rightfully so, don’t you think)

 Overwhelming, challenging, daunting.
 I am a fighter.
 I do not quit.
 I love challenges.